 You might be thinking you don't really need a plan, but that is a mistake many Forex traders made.

 Things might get hectic in Forex trading quickly because Forex brokers are allowed a lot of freedom in terms of leveraging their trading account, while beginner traders lag behind in money management discipline.
 A combination of these two leads to high risk, hazard trading.

-Here is a couple things a trader needs to ask himself to avoid making this one of the most important Forex trading mistakes:
+Here is a couple things a trader needs to ask themselves to avoid making this one of the most important Forex trading mistakes:

 A small remark regarding the last point.
-This is where money management might get tricky, because it is strategy dependent.
-In some cases you are better off with a strategy that promises a potential loss of $1k and potential win of $500, that works eight times out of ten.
+This is where money management might get tricky because it is strategy dependent.
+In some cases, you are better off with a strategy that promises a potential loss of $1k and a potential win of $500, that works eight times out of ten.
 While some other times you are better off with a strategy that promises a $500 loss to a $1k profit, but works two times out of five.

 Check our top 10 Forex money management tips which you might find quite useful.

-Which is a healthier approach in trading: doing things the right way even if it potentially means making less money or doing things in whichever way as long as it potentially promises more money?
+Which is a healthier approach in trading: doing things the right way even if it potentially means making less profit or doing things in whichever way as long as it potentially promises more returns?

-It's a tricky question, because what is healthier for both the trader and his account balance is to stop thinking about the money altogether.
+It's a tricky question because what is healthier for both the trader and their account balance is to stop thinking about the money altogether.